A Moka pot is a beloved coffee maker for many enthusiasts, known for brewing rich and flavorful espresso right on your stovetop.

 To do this, turn on your faucet and run a gentle stream of cold water over the bottom section for about 30 seconds.

-Following these simple steps, you can enjoy delicious stovetop espresso without worrying about a stuck or clogged Moka pot.
+By adhering to these straightforward steps, you can consistently enjoy delicious stovetop coffee without the hassle of a stuck or clogged Moka P

 1. Use The Correct Grind Size And Amount